 Almost 2 million cases of children under the age of five suffering from acute malnutrition are estimated, including 360,000 from severe acute malnutrition (SAM).

 The nutritional status of women of child bearing age is also a matter of significant concern in Yemen.
 Since 1997, there has been no improvement in the nutritional status of women and almost a quarter of women are malnourished.
 Maternal malnutrition increases the risk of poor pregnancy outcomes including obstructed labour, premature or low-birth-weight babies and postpartum haemorrhage.

 UNICEF has accelerated its nutrition interventions to prevent and treat severe acute malnutrition in children in existing health facilities and using Mobile Teams to access hard to reach areas.

-- With the help of partners, UNICEF continues to scale up the Community Management of Acute Malnutrition programme.
-In 2018, UNICEF treated over 347,000 children for Severe Acute Malnutrition thereby saving their lives.
-Over 345,000 severe acutely malnourished children under five were admitted to therapeutic feeding care and 3.8 million children were given micronutrients supplementation.
+- UNICEF continues to scale up the Community Management of Acute Malnutrition programme.
+In 2021, UNICEF treated over 315,000 children for Severe Acute Malnutrition thereby saving their lives.
+Nearly 3.2 million children were given micronutrients supplementation every six months.

 - UNICEF supported the treatment of severe acute malnutrition in 4,465 primary health care facilities and 34 therapeutic feeding centres.